YuChenSSR/mindmap-mcp-server/README.md

 For Windows users experiencing issues with `npx` for this MCP, consider using the Docker method.
 Alternatively, if you use Visual Studio Code, the ["Markmap"](https://marketplace.visualstudio.com/items?itemName=gera2ld.markmap-vscode) extension offers a potentially simpler solution than navigating command-line tools.

-Here's the improved version of your text with clearer instructions and better formatting:

 ---

 If you're experiencing unresolved issues, you can use my recent system prompt as a Mindmap Assistant instead of using this MCP server.